The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: The Effect of Cash Windfalls on Fertility

 \subsection{Falsification Tests and Robustness Checks}

-In this section, we first implement a series of falsification tests.
-Specifically, we randomly permute lottery prizes and attach them to each household.
-Next, we use these ``pseudo'' prizes to define treatment/comparison groups and estimate equation (\ref{child_event}).
+In this section, we first implement a series of falsification tests for our preferred specification (i.e., Column (6) in Table \ref{tab.main}).
+Specifically, we randomly permute lottery prizes and attach them to each winner.
+Then, we use these ``pseudo'' prizes to define variable $Prize$ and estimate Equation (\ref{child_event}).
 We repeat the above procedures 1,000 times to obtain the distribution of pseudo estimates.
-Figure \ref{placebo_totbaby_eventstudy} compares the real estimate (bold line with circle symbol) with these fake ones (thin lines with gray color).
-The result suggests that the real estimates of $\gamma_{t}$ are much larger than the pseudo ones in the post-winning period.
-As we mainly focus on the estimated coefficient of $Lottery_{i} \times \mathbf{I}[t=6]$, which summarizes the effect of a big lottery win on total fertility, Figure \ref{placebo_totbaby_hist} illustrates real estimates (vertical line) and the distribution of pseudo ones (histogram) for $\gamma_{6}$.
-The result suggests that the real estimate of $\gamma_{6}$ is exceptionally larger than any fake ones.
+Figure \ref{fig.placebo.event} compares the real estimate (bold line with circle symbol) with these fake ones (thin lines, gray in color).
+The result suggests that the real estimates of $\gamma_{s}$ are much larger than the pseudo ones in the post-winning period.
+As we mainly focus on the estimated coefficient of $Current_{i} \times Prize_{i} \times \mathbf{I}[t=L_{i}+6]$, which summarizes the effect of a lottery win on total fertility, Figure \ref{fig.placebo.hist} illustrates real estimates (vertical line) and the distribution of pseudo ones (histogram) for $\gamma_{6}$.
+The result suggests that the real $\gamma_{6}$ estimate is exceptionally larger than any fake ones.
+Specifically, the permutation p-value is 0.003.
 In sum, the placebo test confirms that significant estimates in our main results are unlikely to be chance findings.

-Next, we carry out a range of robustness checks for our main results.
-We display these results in Table \ref{robust}.
-Again, we use the estimated effects at $t=6$ to summarize the wealth effect on total fertility so that Table \ref{robust} only displays the estimated $\gamma_{6}$.
-In our main results, we require that the comparison group only wins ``small prizes,'' that is, a household earns less than 10 thousand NT\$ from lottery prizes in a given year.
-Columns (1) and (2) of Table \ref{robust} report the estimate using different definitions of ``small prizes,'' i.e., less than 5 thousand NT\$ (Column (1)) or less than 30 thousand NT\$ (Column (2)).
-We find that our result is robust to other cutoffs.
+Next, we carry out a range of robustness checks for our main results, the outcomes of which we display in Table \ref{tab.robust}.
+Again, we use estimated effects at the sixth year post-lottery win ($s=6$) to summarize the wealth effect on total fertility so that Table \ref{tab.robust} only displays the estimated $\gamma_{6}$.
+Our main results are based on all lottery wins between 5,000 NT\$ to 100 million NT\$.
+In conducting the robustness checks, we confine our analysis to winnings amounting to 30,000 NT\$ or more (see Column (1)).
+This step is taken to verify that the main results are not driven by the large volume of individuals winning small prizes.
+We also lower the minimum win threshold to 2,000 NT\$ (see Column (2)), which is the smallest win we can observe.
+Despite this alteration, our results prove to be robust.

-Since our outcome of interest---the total number of children ever born---is a count variable, namely, a type of data in which observations can take only non-negative integer values (0,1,2,3....), the previous literature usually uses the Poisson regression to model these independent variables \citep{mayer2000fertility,hayford2009evolution,brand2011impact}.
-Column (3) reports the estimate based on a Poisson regression.
-The estimated coefficient $\gamma_{6}$ is reduced to 0.046 but is still significantly different from zero.